JohnXLivingston/peertube-plugin-livechat/README.md

 # PeerTube plugin livechat

-This plugin can provide webchat for peertube videos.
+This plugin is meant to provide web chat for peertube videos.

-There are multiple way to provide such functionality:
+The plugin has to rely on an external tool as web chat backend.
+There are multiple ways to provide such functionality:

-* **builtin prosody:** this plugin can launch a [Prosody](https://prosody.im) process and auto-configure it.
-[Documentation](documentation/prosody.md).
-Althought this is still experimental and under development, it is the recommanded setup.
+* **Prosody server controlled by Peertube (recommended):** this plugin can launch a [Prosody](https://prosody.im) process and auto-configure it.
+[Documentation](documentation/prosody.md). **This is the recommanded setup, and is almost automatic to setup**.
-* **builtin converseJS:** you can use an external Jabber/XMPP server with BOSH or Websocket and anonymous loggin enabled.
+* **Connect to an existing XMPP server with ConverseJS:** you can use an external Jabber/XMPP server.
+This server has to provide BOSH or Websocket API, accept anonymous loggin, and accept room creation.
 [Documentation](documentation/conversejs.md)
-* **external tool:** you can use any external webchat tool, that can be included in an iframe.
+* **Use an external web chat tool:** you can use any external web chat tool, that can be included in an iframe.
 [Documentation](documentation/external.md)

-For the two first solutions, the connection to the XMPP server is made with [converseJS](https://conversejs.org/).
+For the two first solutions, the connection to the XMPP server is made with the [converseJS](https://conversejs.org/) Javascript library.
+XMPP is a protocol for chat applications.
+It is sometime known has Jabber.

 If you have new feature requests, bugs, or difficulties to setup the plugin, you can use the [Github issue tracker](https://github.com/JohnXLivingston/peertube-plugin-livechat/issues).